-- March 2007 – The revised and correct building plans that had been resubmitted are denied based on the fact that a crematorium was prohibited by zoning regulations.
+- March 2007 – The revised and correct building plans that had been resubmitted are denied because a crematorium was prohibited by zoning regulations.

 - October 29, 2009 – Heavenly Days files a complaint for (1) breach of contract and (2) “professional negligence.”

-HSA moves to dismiss the case based on the fact that Heavenly Days did not file a certificate pursuant to CJ §3-2C-02.
+HSA moves to dismiss the case because Heavenly Days did not file a certificate pursuant to CJ §3-2C-02.
 This statute provides that when you sue a “licensed professional” for professional negligence, you are required to file a Certificate of Qualified Expert within ninety days after the filing of the complaint, and the qualified expert is required to attest that the licensed professional failed to act in accordance with the required standard of care.
 This requirement is pretty much analogous to the certificate required in medical malpractice claims.

 The trial court and the Court of Special Appeals ignores the fact that Ms. Mayo was not licensed under that Title.
 The CSA found that in certain contexts a non-licensed individual may be considered a ‘professional engineer’.

-In its opinion, the court asks as important question:
+In its opinion, the court asks an important question:

 “Does this mean that one can file a complaint alleging ‘professional negligence,’ ask the factfinder to hold the defendant to a higher standard of care expected of professional but evade the gatekeeper function of the certificate requirement by keeping the allegations vague and not naming the individuals responsible?
 The answer is ‘no.’”

-Just in case the defendant’s attorney does not precisely understand, the court provides them a road map: “Ultimately, a plaintiff who seeks to hold a defendant to the standard of care expected of a licensed professional will have to assign responsibility for the failure to meet that standard.
+Just in case the defendant’s attorney does not precisely understand, the court provides them a road map: “Ultimately, a plaintiff who seeks to hold a defendant to the standard of care expected of a licensed professional will have to assign responsibility for failing to meet that standard.
 Delay in doing so risks missing the 90-day deadline for filing the certificate.
-A defendant who wishes to put a plaintiff to the test may have to do so by way of a motion for summary judgment rather than a motion to dismiss.
-Such a motion would simply explain how the services alleged in the complaint fit within the scope of the particular license and identify the licensed professional responsible for performing or supervising those services.”
+A defendant who wishes to put a plaintiff to the test may have to do so by a motion for summary judgment rather than a motion to dismiss.
+Such a motion would explain how the services alleged in the complaint fit within the particular license and identify the licensed professional responsible for performing or supervising those services.”

 Why Did I Write Up This Case?

 First, there are a lot of tort claims against engineers and architects – often workplace explosion cases – where you need to know that there are rules for bringing these cases that differ from regular tort cases.
-Secondly, it underscores, as the med mal case we looked at last week, that courts are going to interpret these statutes unbelievably strictly without regard to justice or judicial economy.
-So if you are filing these cases, particularly malpractice claims, you better be sure to comply carefully to what is required or you are going to get burned.
+Secondly, it underscores, as the med mal case we looked at last week, that courts will interpret these statutes unbelievably strictly without regard to justice or judicial economy.
+So if you are filing these cases, particularly malpractice claims, you better be sure to comply carefully with what is required or you will get burned.